ChenYangyao/hipp/docs/usage/tutorial/io/basic_usage/read_write_built_in_data.rst

-I/O the Arrays of Numeric Types
+I/O Arrays of Numeric Types
 ===============================================================

 All of the HIPP IO APIs can be accessed by including the header ``<hippio.h>``.
 The detailed conventions